SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 Asking your question before getting any reply allows **asynchronous communication**.
 If the other party is away, and you leave before they come back, they can still answer your question, instead of just staring at a "Hello" and wondering what they missed.

-There are 2 situations where you want to message someone:

-* Quick simple questions
-* More complex ones that need a discussion

-## Simple - Make your questions easy to respond to
+## Tip - Make your questions easy to respond to

-For simple questions, try to phrase it so they have easy options, then you can get away with asking these over text chat.

-Try to give 2 options and ask them to thumbs up 👍 their preferred option.
+For simple questions, try to give 2 or more options and ask them to thumbs up 👍 their preferred option.
 That makes it as simple as possible to respond so you can even catch people who are extremely busy!

 ![Figure: ✅ Good example - The question and options are easy for a busy person to action ](no-hello.jpg)